Click thumbnails below for full images.

-Irish choral music has little history before the latter part of the twentieth century.
-This is somewhat understandable for a country often subjugated, but with such a strong indigenous musical identity of its own.
-In 1987 Dublin composer Michael McGlynn founded ANÚNA, Ireland's National Choir.
-Much of the group's repertoire explores the relationship between traditional choral ideas in combination with the musical heritage of McGlynn's native land.
+Much of the group's repertoire explores the relationship between traditional choral ideas and McGlynn's particular choral voice as a composer.
 The choir's name, originally An Uaithne, derives from the collective term for the three ancient types of Irish music, Suantraí (lullaby), Geantraí (happy song) and Goltraí (lament).
-They have, over the last quarter century, created a unique choral voice for Ireland, receiving wide accoladed for the originality of their performances, recordings and the natural quality of their vocal production.
+They have, over the last quarter century, created a unique sonic ambience and receiving widespread recognition for the originality of their performances, recordings and the natural, unmannered quality of their vocal production.

-Concerts feature a compelling combination of movement, elegant costume and candles with ethereal and haunting music sung in the choir's own unique way.
-Their material is written or arranged for the group by Michael McGlynn, and includes reconstructions of early and medieval Irish music.
+The choir is based in Dublin, Ireland.
+Concerts feature a compelling combination of candle-lit movement, costume and atmospheric music.
+All of their material is written or arranged for the group by McGlynn, and includes reconstructions of early and medieval music from Ireland and beyond.
 Anúna sing unaccompanied and without conductor, with between twelve and fourteen singers in any performance.

-2009 saw the inauguration of Anúna's Education and Outreach programme.
-Since then workshops have taken place across Japan, Sweden, Poland, the UK, the Netherlands and last year Anúna presented at the Shanghai Conservatory.
-2013 will include the second Anúna International Choral Summer School in Dublin, which this year includes the Best Choral Performance category-winner at the 2013 Grammy Awards, Charles Bruffy.
+2009 saw the inauguration of Anúna's Education & Outreach programme.
+Since then, workshops have taken place across Japan, Spain, Belgium, Sweden, Poland, the UK, The Netherlands and in 2012 they presented at the Shanghai Conservatory.
+2013 featured the second Anúna International Choral Summer School in Dublin.
+2014 also includes workshops in Japan, Spain and Belgium, Northern Ireland and The Netherlands.